zviryatko/menu-image/readme.txt

 == Screenshots ==

 1. Admin screen
-2. Menu preview in standart twenty-twelve theme
+2. Menu preview in standard twenty-twelve theme

+== Changelog ==

+= 1.1 =
+* Added style file with vertical align of menu image item by default
+* Added ability to upload image that which will be replaced on hover
+* Added default image sizes for menu items: 24x24, 36x36 and 48x48

+== Upgrade Notice ==

+= 1.1 =
+Now you can upload image thar replaced default on mouse hover